RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Background

 Domain wall (a.k.a. racetrack) memory was first proposed by Parkin et al. \cite{Parkin190} from IBM in 2008.
 In 2011, Annunziata et al.\cite{Annunziata_11} demonstrated the first 200mm DWM wafer, fabricated with IBM 90nm CMOS technology.
 Each die contained 256 racetrack cells, proving the feasibility of DWM fabrication.
 A large body of research has since sought to improve and optimize the technology at device and circuit levels \cite{Sun:2013:CRM:2463209.2488799,Ghosh_DAC13,Sun_TC16,Zhang_TCS16,Motaman_tn15,Zhang_aspdac15,Venkatesan_date13} and find solutions to improve its reliability \cite{Zhang_ISCA_15}.

 Domain wall (racetrack) memory represents information using the spin orientation of magnetic domains in a ferromagnetic wire, as shown in Figure~\ref{Fig.:DWM}.
 Each of these domains can be independently set to an up-spin or down-spin to represent the value of a single bit.
 Since multiple magnetic domains can reside on a single wire, multiple bits (32-64) of data can be packed in a single DWM device, resulting in a very high density.
 Three basic operations can be performed on a DWM device: read, write and shift.
-A magnetic tunnel junction (MTJ) \cite{xu_iccad11, smullen_iccad11} structure is used to read data from the DWM cell (read port in Figure~\ref{Fig.:DWM}).
+A magnetic tunnel junction (MTJ) \cite{xuiccad11, smulleniccad11} structure is used to read data from the DWM cell (read port in Figure~\ref{Fig.:DWM}).

 In a DWM device, all the magnetic domains share a single read MTJ (generally referred-to as a read head or port).
 The bit to be read needs to be aligned with the MTJ before it can be accessed.
 This is accomplished using a property that is unique to DWM, called domain wall motion, which refers to the shifting of magnetic domains down the ferromagnetic wire.
-When a current pulse of a suitable magnitude is applied through the ferromagnetic wire, the magnetic spins of all domains ``move'' across the wire in a direction opposite to the direction of current.
+When a current pulse of a suitable magnitude is applied through the ferromagnetic wire, the magnetic spins of all domains ``move'' across the wire in a direction opposite to the direction of the current.
 The number of bit positions in a shift motion is controlled by the duration of the shift current.
 Additional blank domains are included at the ends of each racetrack to allow all data domains to be shifted to the read head without data loss at the ends of the wire \cite{Ranjan_DATE_15}.

-Writing into DWM is also fast and energy efficient due to recently developed \cite{Zhang_aspdac15} "shift-based writes" as demonstrated in Fig.~\ref{Fig.:DWM}(write port).
+Writing into DWM is also fast and energy efficient due to recently developed \cite{Zhang_aspdac15} "shift-based writes" as demonstrated in Fig.~\ref{Fig.:DWM} (write port).
 The design of the write head consists of a ferromagnetic wire with two fixed domains that straddle a free domain at an arbitrary location on the racetrack.
 One of the fixed domains is hardwired to up-spin and the other to down-spin at fabrication.
 The spin of either of the fixed domains can be shifted into the free domain through the domain motion process by applying a current pulse in the appropriate direction.
 The latency and energy of shift-based writes are equivalent to those of simple shifts.

 The main challenge of racetrack memory is the access latency to data stored in a DWM tape which is variable depending upon the number of shifts required to align the accessed bit with the read or write heads.
 RNNFast mitigates this disadvantage by optimizing data placement for sequential access such that most accesses only require a single shift.